Homelessness Community System of Care Launching

 Access Center and Low Barrier Shelter

-At the same time we’ve had a setback in establishing a location for the Access Center, we’ve secured funding and resources from multiple partners to help launch the Access Center.
+At the same time we’ve had a setback in establishing a location for the Access Center, we’ve secured funding and resources from multiple partners to help launch the Access Center and the Community System of Care.
 Below is a summary of a few of the resources and partners:

 - Secured $1.4 million from local business leaders through the Stanislaus Community Foundation.

-- In partnership with the Stanislaus Superior Court secured $598,089 to develop a homelessness court and an outreach program to assist homelessness individuals in mitigating unresolved legal issues as an incentive to access housing and support services.
+- In partnership with the Stanislaus Superior Court secured a $598,089 State grant to develop a homelessness court and an outreach program to assist homelessness individuals in mitigating unresolved legal issues.

 - Secured commitments from the Behavioral Health & Recovery Services